PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/doc_preprocessor.en.md

 #### 2.1.2 Python Script Integration

 The above command line is for quickly experiencing and viewing the effect.
 Generally, in a project, it is often necessary to integrate through code.
-You can complete quick inference in a production line with just a few lines of code.
+You can complete quick inference in a pipeline with just a few lines of code.
 The inference code is as follows:

 ```python
 from paddlex import create_pipeline